-When we’re young, getting older often feels like a distant dream filled with beautiful possibilities.
-We imagine retirement vacations, a condo by the beach, traveling the world, and leaving a financial legacy for our children.
+When we’re young, retirement often feels like a distant dream filled with beautiful possibilities.
+We imagine vacations, a condo by the beach, traveling the world, and leaving a financial legacy for our children.
 But the reality of aging today is much more complicated and far more costly than many families expect.

 The Hidden Costs of Aging